This FitBark Dog Activity Monitor post is sponsored by Purina. All opinions are my own. #PurinaPartner

 FitBark Dog Activity Monitor: What It Tracks

 The impressive thing about our FitBark is that it does what I can’t.
-Obviously, I know when I take Sophie for a walk or if we let her go out on the water, but we don’t always know how active she is when we let her go out or when the kids play with her outside.
-Now I can keep track of her total daily activity and add in additional play time based on what the data I see tracked on my phone.
+Obviously, I know when I take Sophie for a walk or if we let her go out on the water, but we don’t always know how active she is when we make her go out or when the kids play with her outside.
+Now I can keep track of her total daily activity and add in additional playtime based on what the data I see tracked on my phone.
 That’s pretty impressive.

-Having the FitBark helps us because we can set goals for Sophie and it reminds us to get out with her and help her reach those activity goals.
+Having the FitBark helps us because we can set goals for Sophie, and it reminds us to get out with her and help her reach those activity goals.
 There are three goal levels with FitBark.

 Active: 10,100 BarkPoints: (adventurous, always playtime, in the 75% percentile)